DatAasee Architecture Documentation

 - All components are separately containerized.

-- All communication between components is performed via HTTP and in JSON.
+- All communication between components is performed over HTTP using JSON.

 Security Concepts

-- Read access is granted to every user without limitation.
+- Read access is granted to every user without limitation (expects external rate limits).

-- Write access (trigger ingest or backup, insert record) is only granted to the “admin” user.
+- Write access (trigger ingest or check health) is only granted to the

 Development Concepts

-- Container images are multi-stage with a generic base stage and a custom develop and release stage.
+- Container images are multi-stage with a generic base stage and a custom development and release stage.

 Operational Concepts